Crisis Services: Crisis Care Supervisors Core Competencies

 Acknowledgements

-The crisis care supervisor core competencies were created with funding from Substance Abuse and Mental Health Services Administration under contract number HHSS283201700024I75S20321F42001 entitled Transformation Transfer Initiative and the National Association of State Mental Health Program Directors under subcontract number SC-3039.3-WI-01.
+The crisis care supervisor core competencies were created with funding from the Substance Abuse and Mental Health Services Administration under contract number HHSS283201700024I75S20321F42001 entitled Transformation Transfer Initiative and the National Association of State Mental Health Program Directors under subcontract number SC-3039.3-WI-01.

 Public domain notice